-Since childhood, Reuven always wanted to tell stories about new, exciting and interesting things.
+Since childhood, Reuven had always been interested in all aspects of media.
+His ultimate goal was to tell stories about new, exciting and interesting things.
 It did not matter if this was written, captured in a photograph, or recorded on video.
-Journalism would always be the perfect fit for him.
+The field of media would always be the perfect fit for him.

 After obtaining a Bachelor of Arts degree in Organisational Sociology and Industrial Psychology from the University of the Witwatersrand in 2014, he was lucky enough to be one of 20 select students chosen out of 1600 applicants to take part in the prestigious Wits Journalism Honours degree programme; a programme affiliated with Columbia University, New York.

-In the digital age, he trained as an ‘all-rounder’ multimedia journalist, meaning he can write stories, take photos and record video on-the-spot.
+In the digital age, he trained as an ‘all-rounder’ multimedia journalist, meaning he can write thrilling stories, take impressive photographs and record and edit high-quality videos on the spot.
 This was put to the test when he first worked as an unpaid intern at the University’s student paper the Wits Vuvuzela.
-There, he also learned a variety of skill showcased with in-depth projects.
+There, he also learned a variety of skills showcased with in-depth projects.